ThomasSt0rm/VNI/Docs/StepsTaken.md

 ### Initial network infrastructure.

-Assuming all requirements, i've decided to build solution in 1 VPC, containing 4 subnets: 2 private and 2 public Naming convention has been taken.
-VNI - for a company name, DE - for German region, Frankfurt - for a city, 01 - location number.
+Assuming all the requirements, I've decided to build solution in 1 VPC, containing 4 subnets: 2 private and 2 public Naming convention has been taken.
+VNI - for a company name, DE - for German region, Frankfurt - for a city, 01 - order number.
 After regional part there is a dash with explanation: like RT for route table and SG for security group

 In the end my VPC name is VNIDEFR01.
 CIDR range is 192.150.0.0/16 My subnets: